 Kalimantan has a number of nature reserves to protect its unique flora and fauna.
 In East Kalimantan, Kersik Luway is where the very rare 'Black Orchid' (Colongenia Pandurata) grows, located upstreams the Mahakam river.
 In central Kalimantan, Tanjung Puting National Park in Central Kalimantan is the oldest conservation site of Kalimantan's flora and fauna.
 The park is inhabited by Orang Utans, Owa-owa, Bekantan and other primates.
 In South Kalimantan, there is the Kaget island, home to a wide variety of birds and monkeys, Most notably the humorous long nosed proboscis monkeys.

-Visit our NEW Borneo Website : Click Here
+Visit our NEW Borneo Website & more borneo program : Click Here

 Tanjung Puting National Park in Central Kalimantan is famous for its ...Read more